 The secure CJSM email is:

-Tanya has a multi-disciplinary practice with a focus on human rights.
-She accepts instructions from solicitors as well as members of the public on a direct access basis.
+Tanya has a multi-disciplinary practice and accepts instructions from solicitors as well as members of the public on a direct access basis.

 Immigration & asylum